Emilie de Ravin: Personal life

-After three years of dating, actor Josh Janowicz proposed to De Ravin on New Year's Day 2003 in Melbourne, which she said "was very impromptu and very sweet".
+After three years of dating, actor Josh Janowicz proposed to de Ravin on New Year's Day 2003 in Melbourne, which she said "was very impromptu and very sweet".
 She met Janowicz in Los Angeles, and said that "our life together always comes before work.
 You can't buy love or family."
-While filming Lost, De Ravin flew to and from Hawaii "once or twice a week" to return to her home in Burbank, California, which she shared with Janowicz and their poodle.
+While filming Lost, de Ravin flew to and from Hawaii "once or twice a week" to return to her home in Burbank, California, which she shared with Janowicz and their poodle.

 The couple married 19 June 2003 in Melbourne, Australia.
 They separated six months after they married, and then reconciled.
 In June 2009, it was reported that they were living separately and had filed for divorce.
 In October 2009, she called off the divorce after a trip to Japan with her husband.

 On 8 July 2014, de Ravin filed for divorce from Janowicz.
 According to court documents, the pair wed on 19 June 2003, despite their wedding ceremony on 26 June 2006; the documents further confirm that the couple separated on 1 November 2013.

-On 3 October 2015, de Ravin announced via Twitter that she was expecting her first child with her boyfriend Eric Bilitch.
-In 2016, she gave birth to a daughter.
-The couple announced their engagement on 6 July 2016.
+In 2014, de Ravin began a relationship with American writer-director Eric Bilitch.
+The two announced their engagement on 6 July 2016.
+They have three children: two daughters, born in March 2016 and August 2023, and a son born in December 2018.

-On 29 June 2018, de Ravin announced her pregnancy with the couple's second child, a son, via social media.
-He was born in December 2018.